-On 30 March 2022, the AMC issued recommendatory clarifications No. 1-pp ("Recommendations") relating to the consideration of new merger control (concentration) and concerted actions applications during the martial law period.
+On 30 March 2022, the AMC issued recommendatory clarifications No. 1-pp (the "Recommendations") relating to the consideration of the new merger control (concentration) and concerted actions applications during the martial law period, which are still to be effective with regard to the applications submitted between 30 March and 17 June 2022 irrespectively of the resumption of review of merger control and concerted actions applications.